siddharthzs/aws_cloud/IAM.md

 ## Web Identity Federation
 Simplifies authentication and authorization for web applications.
 **Users Access to AWS Resources** : Users access AWS resources after successfully authenticating with a web-based identity provider like Facebook, Amazon or Google.
+**Authentication**: Following successful authentication users receive an authentication code from the web ID provider.
+**Authorization**: Users can trade this authentication code for temporary AWS security credentials, authorizing access to AWS resources.

+### Amazon Cognito (web ID federation)
+* provides web ID Federation, including sign-up and sign-in functionally for your applications and access for guest users.
+* Identity Broker, manages authenticaiton between your application and web ID providers, so you don't need to write any additional code.
+* Multiple Devices, Synchronizes user data for multiple devices.
+* Recommended for all mobile applicatoins that call AWS services.

+**Authenitcation with Amazon Cognito**